QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

 ./llama-server -hf Qwen/Qwen3-8B-GGUF:Q8_0 --jinja --reasoning-format deepseek -ngl 99 -fa -sm row --temp 0.6 --top-k 20 --top-p 0.95 --min-p 0 -c 40960 -n 32768 --no-context-shift
 ```

-By default the server will listen at `http://localhost:8080` which can be changed by passing `--host` and `--port`.
+By default, the server will listen at `http://localhost:8080` which can be changed by passing `--host` and `--port`.
-The web front end can be assess from a browser at `http://localhost:8080/`.
+The web front end can be assessed from a browser at `http://localhost:8080/`.
 The OpenAI compatible API is at `http://localhost:8080/v1/`.